BU-Spark/ml-naacp/dev/documentation.md

+## Dependencies
+there's a requirements.txt \n
+if you have problems with gensim try:
+'pip3 install gensim --no-binary :all:'

 main.py is the key runtime
 it features two classes, **pipelining**, which handles web input and web output, and **live predictions** which handles loading and running the model